 The goal was to unite on a single campus the 22 agencies that were stitched together to form the Department of Homeland Security after the Sept.
+11, 2001, terrorist attacks.

 But the $3.4-billion headquarters project stalled as Congress tried to cut the federal deficit.
 Lawmakers debated this month whether the nation could afford such a massive home-improvement project, and the House has voted to eliminate the funding in next year’s budget.

 As a result, Homeland Security employees remain scattered through more than 35 offices around Washington.
 Janet Napolitano, their boss, works from a former Navy radar facility that has all the comforts of a barracks.
 Plus, in traffic, she’s a good 40 minutes from the White House.